rahuljoshi027/KalahGame/README.md

 http://localhost:8080/swagger-ui.html

 Junit Test Cases -
-Junit test cases cover more than 60% of code coverage
+Junit test coverage is 90% for web and service modules.

 Performance Test Cases -
 Performance test cases are JMeter test cases and both apis can cater to more than 200 requests